gadhagod/News-Archives/README.md

 ![](https://img.shields.io/gem/v/newsarchives?color=darkred)

 ## Concept
+News Archives is the #1 Historic News API! \
 Starting October 29, 2020, trending news from BBC has been logged for the public, and will continue for years.
 So, in say, a decade, you will be able to see what was on the news today. \
 Why is this useful?
 - Since just October 29, much has happened.
 Imagine all the historic events that will happen in the next few years.